openbmc/docs/CONTRIBUTING.md

 or menu (All > Open, or My > Changes).

 Invite reviewers to review your changes.
-Each OpenBMC repository has a `MAINTAINERS` file which lists required reviewers who are subject matter experts.
+Each OpenBMC repository has a `MAINTAINERS` file that lists required reviewers who are subject matter experts.
 Those reviewers may add additional reviewers.
 To add reviewers from the Gerrit web page, click the "add reviewers" icon by the list of reviewers.